KaseyWang/crypto-links/README.md

 <ul>
   <h3>Charity Giving</h3>
-<li><a href="https://hackernoon.com/meet-the-founder-who-pledged-5-057-btc-86m-to-charity-688685e922f6"> Meet the Founder Who Pledged 5,057 BTC ($86m) to Charity</a> (allegedly for anon reasons and not tax deductions).
+<li><a href="https://hackernoon.com/meet-the-founder-who-pledged-5-057-btc-86m-to-charity-688685e922f6"> Meet the Founder Who Pledged 5,057 BTC ($86m) to Charity</a> (allegedly anon.. not tax deductions)?
 <li>The <a href="https://foresight.org/?ref=hackernoon">Foresight Institute</a> - something I want to check back on.
 </ul>

 <ul>
   <h3>Risky Trader's Tips 101</h3>
-<li><a href="https://www.investopedia.com/articles/optioninvestor/11/how-to-be-a-successful-options-trader.asp"> 10 Traits of a Successful Options Trader</a> but it could easily be applied to Crypto know-how.
+<li><a href="https://www.investopedia.com/articles/optioninvestor/11/how-to-be-a-successful-options-trader.asp">10 Traits of a Successful Options Trader</a> but it could easily be applied to Crypto know-how.

 <br>